 And maybe another mistake I commit in my life in sharing the Gospel, is this belief that my job is to just somehow get the person to - just say yes.
 I just want him to say, “Yes.”
 I don't really know and I don't really care and I won't really know or do I really care how he actually receives the message.

 I just want to preach, preach, preach, preach, preach.
-Bulldoze him, impress him in such a way or nag at him in such a way that he would finally say, “Yes, okay lah.
+Bulldoze him, impress him in such a way or nag him to such a way that he would finally say, “Yes, okay lah.
 I believe okay, okay, okay, get off my back.”
 And if I could just get him to say, “Yes.”
 I'll be happy.

 But maybe a reason why I want people to say, “Yes,” also, maybe because and I think I'm guilty of that, I just want to have some way to keep score.
 That, “Hey, you're such an effective soul winner!”
 “Wow!
 You preach to people and people say yes to you.
 They say the sinners prayer.
 They, they receive and your, your field-goal percentage very high.”

 For those who know basketball or sports for every hundred shots, 60 goes in, you have a 60% shooting percentage.
 If only 20 go in, you have a 20% shooting percentage.
 I, I hope I have a shooting percentage for evangelism.

 So subtly, there is that temptation to share and share and share and share unto you finally say, “Yes.”
 That I can tick one point.
 I just want to get people to say the sinners prayer.
 I just want to get people to say, “Yes”, and I thought, “Wow!
 That must be evangelism.”

 But over the years, I realize that is so wrong, so wrong on many counts.
 Now, I have done this, I think I'm not exaggerating.
 I have done this hundreds of times, hundreds of times -bulldozing.
 Just getting people to say, “Yes.”